Dian Farmer Learning To Grow Our Own Food

 Step 4: Avoid Compacting

 Regardless of the plant types roots can have a difficult time growing If the ground is compacted.
 To prevent this from happening, you can use raised garden beds or avoid continually stepping on or using wheelbarrows in garden beds.
+To avoid ruining the top soil level of your garden bed soil.

 Another great amendment to help in loosening the soil and making it easier for the plant roots to stretch out is sphagnum peat moss.
-You can mix your own good potting soil and sphagnum moss in to make it lighter and give it good drainage so the excess water won’t drown your plants healthy roots, this is especially needed in container gardens for the best potting mixes.
+You can mix your own good potting soil and sphagnum moss in to make it lighter and give it good and proper drainage.

 Another excellent choice is coconut coir (also known as coco coir) in the same way as you would use peat moss.
-Doing it ourselves we often end up with the best soil mixes for our own garden.
+Doing it ourselves we often end up with the best soil quality mixes for our own garden.

 Step 5: Encourage Biological Tillage

 Avoid disrupting the soil too much and let nature work for you.
 Till and dig as little as possible to avoid disrupting the existing ecosystem in your garden soil.
-Earthworms, microbes, and other organisms are able to perform the necessary tillage to maintain a healthy and loose environment.
+Earthworms, microbes, and other soil organisms are able to perform the necessary tillage to maintain a healthy and loose environment.
 You just have to let them work their own magic.

 Step 6: Feed It with Mulch

-Leave grass clippings, leaves, straw, cover crops, wood chips (such as pine bark), and compost on top of your soil to feed it with organic matter, even in container gardening.
-Mulching is also important because it provides the soil with the needed insulation, it helps with moisture retention, keeps weeds out, and prevents soil compaction.
+Leave grass clippings, leaves, pine needles, straw, cover crops, wood chips (you can use any kind of wood such as pine bark), and compost on top of your soil and soil surface to feed it with organic matter, even in container gardening.

 Once you have your perfect garden soil you’ll need to remember to feed it with some good organic fertilizer and keep it hydrated with as much water as it requires and your new plants will flourish.
 It’s also a good idea to pay closer attention to your container plants as they dry out sooner as well as lose vital nutrients faster than plants planted in the ground.